We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - changes in weight and appetite

 It’s also possible for CBD to interact with certain medications.
-Talk to your doctor before you start using CBD to avoid any unwanted interactions.
+Talk with a doctor before you start using CBD to avoid any unwanted interactions.

-You should also be cautious when trying out any new skin care product.
-Check product ingredients for any potential irritants — especially if you have known allergies.
+Be cautious when trying out any new skin care product, including bath salts.
+Check product ingredients for any potential irritants, especially if you have known allergies.
 Products with essential oils, for instance, may irritate sensitive skin.
-You should also steer clear of new bath products if you have open wounds or irritated skin.
+Also, steer clear of new bath products if you have open wounds or irritated skin.

 Steph Coelho is a freelance writer with chronic migraine who has a particular interest in health and wellness.
 When she’s not click-clacking away on her keyboard, she’s probably nose-deep in a good book.